OpenSrcCM/CM-Plan-Site/deploy/README.txt

 #                     vagrant ssh functionality:
 #                     $ VAGRANT_PREFER_SYSTEM_BIN=1
 #          d.
 AsciidoxFX 1.5.8
+#     C. For each deployment occurrence vagrant along with other deployment
-#     4. At this point vagrant is disabled so you will not be able to run
+#        automation is disabled.
+So, for example, you will not be able to run
-#        "vagrant destroy" for example.
-To enable vagrant and other deployment
+#        "vagrant destroy" after a deployment.
+To enable vagrant and other
-#        tasks reference step 2.
+#        deployment tasks reference step 2.
 #
 # 2. To enable maintenance and deployment functionality:
 #    ./enable-functionality.bsh